Citroen C3

 Behind the wheel

-The C3 is a soft pillow of a car and the first five minutes after the TIV handover tell you everything.
-The 1.2 PureTech 83 hp three-cylinder is noisier and slower than the 208's 100 hp unit, the five-speed manual has longer throws, and the steering is slower than anything else at its size.
-What Citroën has engineered in exchange is suspension with real travel — Advanced Comfort dampers with progressive hydraulic bump stops that soak up broken tarmac the way a larger car does.
-Ride quality inside the tired coastal stretches around Tivat shames cars a class above.
-The cabin is cloth-trimmed, high-set and relaxed; the airbumps along the doors set the tone honestly.
+The C3 is set up for ride quality first and pace second, and the first ten minutes of the drive away from the TIV terminal make the priority obvious.
+The 1.2 PureTech 83 hp three-cylinder is slower and noisier than the 208's 100 hp unit, the manual has longer throws, the steering is calmer than anything else its size.
+What Citroën has engineered in exchange is suspension with proper travel; Advanced Comfort dampers with progressive hydraulic bump stops absorb broken tarmac the way a class above does.
+The cabin is cloth-trimmed, high-set and relaxed, and the airbumps along the doors set the tone honestly.

 On Tivat Airport routes

-Montenegro has a surprising amount of broken surface and the C3 notices least from a Tivat Airport departure.
-The coast road south past Krasici has long patched sections where the C3 stays flat and quiet while a 208 fidgets; the Luštica back roads out to Mirište and the pot-holed approach to Rose are genuinely more comfortable in a C3 than in anything else at its size.
-The Vrmac tunnel hairpins toward Kotor are less flattering — the soft suspension leans in the tight corners and the 83 hp engine is working hard above 600 m.
-The long Piva-canyon day trip from TIV exposes the power deficit honestly: you reach Plužine, but you work for it.
+Montenegro's coast has a surprising amount of patched surface and the C3 notices least.
+From the Tivat Airport gate, the eight-kilometre run south to the Krašići junction stays flat and quiet where a 208 would jitter, and the Lustica back lanes toward Mirište beach are genuinely more comfortable in a C3 than anything else at its size.
+The Vrmac tunnel hairpins toward Kotor are less flattering: the soft set leans in tight corners, and 83 hp is working hard above 600 metres.
+The long Sozina motorway leg to Podgorica from TIV exposes the power deficit honestly; you reach the capital in an hour and twenty-five, but you work for it.

 Space and load

 The 300-litre boot is on the small side for the class and the high load lip does it no favours.
-One large case and one cabin bag fit without Tetris; a third piece needs the parcel shelf out or one seat folded.
-Beach kit for a Plavi Horizonti day out fits for two — towels, snorkels, a cool-bag, a parasol.
+One large case and one cabin bag fit without Tetris; a third piece needs the parcel shelf out or one rear seat folded.
+Beach kit for two at Plavi Horizonti, eight kilometres south of TIV, fits comfortably: towels, snorkels, a cool-bag, a small parasol.
 A modest grocery run from the Voli on the Tivat ring road fills what is left.
-It is not the car for Durmitor camping trips or for four adults' week-luggage.
-Think of it as a two-person TIV pickup with room for day bags on the rear bench.
+It is not the car for a Durmitor camping trip or a four-adult week-luggage load.
+Think of it as a two-person TIV pickup with rear-seat space for day bags.

 Best journeys from TIV

 The C3 is the pick for TIV arrivals who value comfort over everything else.
-The older couple doing a gentle seven-night coastal loop based in Tivat town, the single traveller on a long stay who drives every day but never hurries, the photographer who wants a cabin that does not tire them on 200-km Ostrog-to-Skadar days.
-It also suits the visitor whose Montenegrin highlight is slow-food Perast lunches rather than mountain passes.
-It is the wrong car for hurried cruise-shore excursions where the Lovćen loop is on the clock, for full-luggage families, or for anyone whose route is weighted toward Durmitor.
+The older couple doing a gentle seven-night Boka loop based in Tivat town, the single traveller on a long stay who drives every day but never hurries, the photographer working slow shutter hours along the Perast quay.
+It also fits the visitor whose Montenegrin highlight is two-hour konoba lunches in Risan rather than mountain passes on the clock.
+It is the wrong car for hurried cruise-shore excursions where the Lovćen loop is timed, for a full-luggage family, or for any itinerary weighted toward Žabljak.

 Practical notes

-Petrol consumption settles around 5.5 L/100 km in real use, helped by the car's light weight; the 44-litre tank delivers 750 km between fills.
-Parking is easy — 3,996 mm slips into the Tivat short-stay lot and Porto Montenegro bays without drama, and the tall glasshouse makes forward vision unusually good.
-Front-wheel drive on summer-biased tyres is fine for the TIV coast in winter; chains are legally required for Žabljak and Kolašin November to March, and the low-powered engine will struggle on steep snow, so plan accordingly.
-Summer AC is adequate rather than cold — audible under load on the climb to Njeguši in August.
+Petrol consumption settles around 5.5 L/100 km in real use, helped by the light kerb weight; the 44-litre tank delivers 750 km between fills.
+At 3,996 mm the C3 slips into the TIV short-stay lot in front of the terminal and the Porto Montenegro deck bays without thinking, and the tall glasshouse makes forward vision unusually good.
+Front-wheel drive on summer-biased tyres copes with the sheltered bay winters cleanly; chains are legally required for Žabljak between November and March, and the low-powered engine will not enjoy steep snow.
+Summer AC is adequate rather than cold, audible under load on the climb to Njeguši in August.

 The verdict